ozanturhan/cursor-project/docs/DATABASE.md

 2. **Soft Deletes**: Not implemented initially but can be added if needed by adding `deletedAt` timestamps.

 3. **Time Handling**:
-   - Using `@db.Time` for availability times to store only time component
+   - Using separate hour and minute fields for availability times for better clarity and querying
    - Using `DateTime` for booking times to store full datetime
+   - Availability times are stored in 24-hour format (0-23 hours)

 4. **Relationships**:
    - User-Profile: One-to-one relationship for professionals